nextgis/docs_ngcom/source/permissions.rst

    Viewing permissions for user Someone Else who only has a right to read the resource

-By default the Administrator and users added to the group Administrators have permission to view permissions for any user.
+By default the Web GIS owner and users added to the group Administrators have permission to view permissions for any user.
 Viewing user permissions is a global permission that is set up in the `Control panel <https://docs.nextgis.com/docs_ngweb/source/users.html#global-permissions>`_.

 If a user does not have a global permission to view users and groups, but has a permission to view the resource, the option to display permissions is available, but only for that one user.
 Guests can only view user permissions for guest.